Flagstone vs Concrete Walkway: An Honest Comparison

 Freeze-Thaw Performance

 Both handle freeze-thaw cycles, but concrete with proper sealing and air-entrainment performs better.
-Natural flagstone can crack along natural fissures under repeated freeze-thaw stress.
+Natural flagstone can crack along natural fissures under repeated freeze-thaw stress, and the mortar or polymeric joints between stones are vulnerable to freeze-thaw cycling — joints that crack let water in, which worsens with each winter.
 If you're in a region with hard winters (Zone 5 and colder), concrete is the more reliable long-term choice.
+A stamped concrete walkway with air-entrainment (specified at pour time; typically 5–7% air content for northern climates), a proper 4-inch gravel sub-base, and a quality penetrating sealer handles severe freeze-thaw conditions well.
+On a patio or driveway in the same climate, the same concrete specification applies.

 Visual Authenticity